Sam-Radnus/RabbitJumpingGame/README.md

 - 'p' to pick up a carrot when next to it.
 - 'j' to jump over rabbit holes.
 - 'e' to start simulation.
-- Collect carrots ('c') and drop them in rabbit holes ('O') to win!
+- Collect carrots ('C') and drop them in rabbit holes ('O') to win!

 Have fun playing Rabbit's Carrot Quest Game!